fblascogarma/backend_starter/README.md

 When you finish, you can use this project to customize it for your needs by creating your models, views (logic you want to apply on the backend with the info from your frontend), and API endpoints to communicate with your frontend.

+If you also need help setting up your frontend, see my repo for that [here](https://github.com/fblascogarma/frontend_starter).

 If you want to learn different ways of setting your backend using Django, check out the references for more resources.

 # Steps